-JFTC is sponsoring JFTC Essay Competition 2012 to encourage students, young researchers and businesspeople to express their opinions on matters of national and international importance.
+JFTC is sponsoring JFTC Essay Competition 2016 to encourage students, young researchers and business people to express their opinions on matters of national and international importance.

 |1.
 Essay Topic||

 "Searching for a New Initiative in Global Trade and the Role of Japanese Companies."